 Market risk is comprised of currency risk, interest rate risk and other price risk.
 The Corporation does not conduct any transactions that are denominated in foreign currency.
 The Corporation's loans receivable bear fixed interest rates.

-There have not been any changes from the prior year in the Corporation's exposure to liquidity risk or market risk or the policies, procedures and methods it uses to manage and measure those risks.
+There have not been any changes from the prior year in the Corporation's exposure to the above risks or the policies, procedures and methods it uses to manage and measure those risks.

 9. Related Party Transactions: